Pop Song (David Sylvian song)

 "Pop Song" is a song by the English singer-songwriter David Sylvian.
 The song was released in late 1989 as a non-album single concurrent with the release of the 1989 retrospective box set Weatherbox, though it did not appear on it.
 (A promo-only sampler released for the box set at the time did include it.)
 It made its initial official compilation appearance in 2000 on the Everything and Nothing album.

 Background

-When the budget for the single was agreed, Simon Draper at Virgin Records was adamant that Sylvian said he needed some studio time to record "A Pop Song".
+When the budget for the single was agreed, Simon Draper of Virgin Records was adamant that Sylvian had said he needed some studio time to record "a pop song".
 But Sylvian swore blind that he had said: "It’s called Pop Song.
-It is NOT 'A' Pop Song..."
+It is NOT 'A' pop song..."